inkoalawetrust/Smart-Marines/readme.md

   - Throw a grenade at it, more likely to throw it at crowds of enemies.
 (Area of effect)
 - They avoid firing their rifles, grenades, or turrets if their line of fire to the target is blocked by obstacles or allies.
 - Run away from the grenades they throw, if those grenades are about to explode.
+- They have multiple death animations that can play randomly.
 - Reload their rifles for every 20 rounds they fire in total.
   - They first try a few times to run away from their target until out of sight, to not reload while vulnerable.
 - Chase around their target for some time before losing track of it, if they can't hear or see it for too long.